reneboygarcia/mahalanobis_filter/README.md

 - Handles paired sample data typical in materials testing
 - Interactive visualizations with Plotly Express
 - Web-based dashboard with Dash for real-time analysis
+- Installable as a Python package
+- Command-line interface for easy deployment

 ## Code Structure